C++ Core Guidelines: Function Definitions

 F.3: Keep functions short and simple

-The first three rules are quite obvious and share a common idea.
+The first three rules are pretty obvious and share a common idea.
 I will start with rule F2.
-If you write a function, that performs a single logical operation (F2), the function will with a high likelihood become short and simple (F3).
+If you write a function that performs a single logical operation (F2), the function will become short and straightforward with a high likelihood (F3).
 The rules talk about functions that should fit on a screen.
-Now, you have these short and simple functions that exactly do one logical operation and you should carefully give them names (F1).
-These carefully named functions are the basic building blocks that you can combine and build higher abstractions.
-Now, you have well-named functions and you can reason about your program quite easily.
+Now, you have these short and simple functions that do exactly one logical operation, and you should carefully give them names (F1).
+These carefully named functions are the basic building blocks to combine and build higher abstractions.
+Now, you have well-named functions and can easily reason about your program.

 F.4: If a function may have to be evaluated at compile-time, declare it constexpr

 A constexpr function is a function that can run at compile time or run time.
-If you invoke a constexpr function with constant expressions and you ask for the result at compile-time, you will get it at compile time.
+If you invoke a constexpr function with constant expressions and ask for the result at compile-time, you will get it at compile-time.
 If you invoke the constexpr function with arguments that can not be evaluated at compile-time, you can use it as an ordinary runtime function.

 constexpr int min(int x, int y) { return x < y ? x : y; }